Justin Donahue: Cabinet Architect

 In 2012, Justin returned to working as an independent contractor, but this solo stint didn’t last very long.
 “Soon after I decided to work for myself again, I was contacted by David Fontan, who had purchased a local cabinet business and was looking for a lead designer,” he explains.
 “I kept telling him I didn’t want to work for anybody, but he insisted that I come and check out what he had going on.
 I came out and he made me a pretty sweet offer, and the rest is history.”

-Today, as lead designer of Oak Mountain Cabinets, Justin says his favorite part of his job is making clients happy.
+Today, as an independent designer at Oak Mountain Cabinets, Justin says his favorite part of his job is making clients happy.
 “I enjoy bringing a customer’s dreams to fruition and seeing their face light up when they get exactly what they wanted.
 It’s just a great feeling when your work makes someone smile.”

 A resident of Pacheco, Justin spends his time outside of work on a variety of pastimes.
 “I like going to movies and concerts, as well as doing small projects around my home,” he details.
 “For example, I built most of the furniture in my house.
 I also enjoy spending time with my two daughters—they’re still pretty young, so they enjoy going to museums, amusement parks and libraries.”